Hanoch Levin: Literary and theater career

 In 1967, Levin published a poem called "Birkot ha-Shahar" (the name of the Jewish "dawn blessings") in the literary journal Yochani, and was met with critical acclaim.
-The poem was later reprinted in his poetry collection Life of the Dead.
-In Haaretz he published the stories "Stubborn Dina" (1966) and "Pshishpsh" (1971, also published in the book The Eternal Invalid and the Beloved), as well as the verse cycles "Party Song of the Wicked: An Idyll" (1968, later appeared in Life of the Dead) and "Flawed People" (1970).
-Following Meir Wieseltier's invitations, he began in 1971 to publish stories, poems, and verse in the literary journal Exclamation Point (סימן קריאה): "The World of the Sycophantes" in 1973, "A Hunchback Finds a Prostitute" in 1976, "Life of the Dead" in 1981, and others.
+The poem was later reprinted in his poetry collection Lives of the Dead.
+In Haaretz he published the stories "Stubborn Dina" (1966) and "Pshishpsh" (1971, also published in the book The Eternal Invalid and the Beloved), as well as the verse cycles "Party Song of the Wicked: An Idyll" (1968, later appeared in Lives of the Dead) and "Flawed People" (1970).
+Following Meir Wieseltier's invitations, he began in 1971 to publish stories, poems, and verse in the literary journal Exclamation Point (סימן קריאה): "The World of the Sycophantes" in 1973, "A Hunchback Finds a Prostitute" in 1976, "Lives of the Dead" in 1981, and others.

 Also in 1967, Levin sent a radio play called Catch the Spy to a radio drama competition at Kol Israel, winning first prize.
 The show, under the direction of David Levin, was broadcast several times.
 Levin's translation into English won first prize in 1969 in a radio drama competition in Italy.
 It was later published in the book Finale.

 In 1967–70, Levin devoted himself to political satire.
 In March 1968 he began working on a cabaret show entitled You, Me and the Next War, with Edna Shavit.
 The show was mounted in August 1968 at the Bar-Barim club in Tel Aviv by four of Shavit's students from the theatre department at Tel Aviv University: Bat-Sheva Zeisler, Shifra Milstein, Gad Keynar and Rami Peleg.
 Danny Tracz was the producer.
 Next, Levin wrote a satire called Ketchup.
 Under the direction of his brother, David, it was performed in the basement of the Satirical Cabaret in Tel Aviv in March 1969.
 In these two works, Levin mocked Israeli military pathos (as in the parody "Victory Parade for the 11 Minutes War" of the victory speech by General Shmuel Gonen at the close of the Six-Day War), the impotence and complacency of Israel's politicians ("Peace Talks in the Middle East"), and presented a macabre treatment of bereavement ("Squares in the Cemetery").